SummaryRead the full fact sheet

 Some disorders of the liver include:

-- Fatty liver – this is the most common of the alcohol-induced liver disorders.
-Fat accumulates inside the liver cells, causing cell enlargement (steatosis) and sometimes cell damage (steatohepatitis), and can lead to cirrhosis.
+- – this is the most common of the alcohol-induced liver disorders.
+Fat accumulates inside the liver cells, causing cell enlargement (steatosis) and sometimes cell damage (steatohepatitis).
+This can lead to cirrhosis.
 Similar changes are also seen in people who do not drink excessive amounts of alcohol but are overweight, obese or have diabetes.
-The liver becomes enlarged, causing discomfort on the upper right side of the abdomen.
+The liver becomes enlarged, causing discomfort on the upper right side of the abdomen

-- Cirrhosis – this has many causes, but is commonly due to hepatitis infection or excessive alcohol intake.
-The cells of the liver are progressively replaced by scar tissue, which seriously impairs liver functioning.
+- – this has many causes, but is commonly due to hepatitis infection or excessive alcohol intake.
+The cells of the liver are progressively replaced by scar tissue, which seriously impairs liver functioning

-- Hepatitis – a general term meaning inflammation of the liver.
-It is also used to refer to infections of the liver by specific viruses (hepatitis A to E).
+- – a general term meaning inflammation of the liver.
+It is also used to refer to infections of the liver by specific viruses (hepatitis A to E)

-- Haemochromatosis – this inherited disease makes the body absorb and store higher than normal amounts of iron.
-This damages many organs including the liver, pancreas and heart.
+- – this inherited disease makes the body absorb and store higher than normal amounts of iron.
+This damages many organs including the liver, pancreas and heart

-- Cancer – primary cancers can arise in the liver, most often from chronic hepatitis with cirrhosis.
-Stray cancer cells from a tumour elsewhere in the body may cause a secondary tumour in the liver.
+- cancer – primary cancers can arise in the liver, most often in patients with cirrhosis.
+Stray cancer cells from a tumour elsewhere in the body may cause a secondary tumour in the liver

-- Alpha-1 antitrypsin deficiency – this is another rare inherited disorder that can cause cirrhosis of the liver.
+- alpha-1 antitrypsin deficiency – this is another rare inherited disorder.
+It can cause cirrhosis of the liver and lung damage

-- Wilson’s disease – the liver can’t excrete copper.
+- – a genetic disorder where the liver can’t excrete copper.
 Various organs of the body, including the liver and brain, are affected by the excessively high copper levels.

 Complications of liver disease

-- Ascites – liver disease can cause a build-up of body sodium (‘salt’), which leads to fluid retention in the abdominal cavity (ascites) and in the legs, feet and back (oedema).
+- ascites – where liver disease cause a build-up of body sodium (‘salt’), which leads to fluid retention in the abdominal cavity.
+Fluid retention in the legs, feet and back may also occur.
+This is called oedema

 Diagnosis of liver disease